simdjson/simdjson/doc/basics.md

 Newline-Delimited JSON (ndjson) and JSON lines
 ----------------------------------------------

-The simdjson library also support multithreaded JSON streaming through a large file containing many smaller JSON documents in either [ndjson](http://ndjson.org) or [JSON lines](http://jsonlines.org) format.
+The simdjson library also supports multithreaded JSON streaming through a large file containing many smaller JSON documents in either [ndjson](http://ndjson.org) or [JSON lines](http://jsonlines.org) format.
 If your JSON documents all contain arrays or objects, we even support direct file concatenation without whitespace.
 The concatenated file has no size restrictions (including larger